Vincent-Vais/coding_challenge/readme.md

 ### 3. http://localhost:3000/cars/1i3xjRIIc -> {"data":{"\_id":"607a4e1e31898200159fc746","make":"Toyota","model":"Rav4","package":"XSE","color":"Red","year":2018,"category":"SUV","mileage":24001,"price":2275000,"id":"1i3xjRIIc","\_\_v":0}}

-## For unit testing: bash test.sh
+## For unit testing

+### bash test.sh

-## In api folder you can find the code that allows client to interact with the service.
+## In api folder you can find the code for basic api that allows clients to interact with the service.

-## In service folder you can find the code that is responsible for receiving request from an api and responding with data when appopriate.
+## In service folder you can find the code for microservice that is responsible for receiving request from an api and responding with data when appopriate.